Sexual Tension: 15 Clear Signs & How to Tell If It’s Mutual

 Can Sexual Tension Be One-Sided?

-• Eye contact is returned, not avoided
+• Eye contact is not returned or quickly broken

 Sexual Tension in Different Situations